 Besides the concern for physical space, this new method is being looked at as another eco-burial option.
 The fact is that “burials in the US require felling of some 30 million board feet of wood for caskets, 90,000 tons of steel, and 800,000 gallons of embalming fluid.
 Cremation, too, comes with its own downsides, resulting in emissions of dioxin, hydrochloric acid, and carbon dioxide, among other substances”.

-It is exceedingly clear how far removed we have become from the traditional burial practices of ages past, but as evolution continues and dust to dust remains unquestionable, we are now regaining some semblance of effective traditional methods and moving at a hastened pace toward more eco-friendly and economical ways with an enhanced green conscience, in disposing of the bodies of our loved ones.
+It is exceedingly clear how far removed we have become from the traditional burial practices of ages past, but as evolution continues and dust to dust remains unquestionable, we are now regaining some semblance of effective traditional methods and moving at a hastened pace toward more eco-friendly and economical ways with an enhanced green conscience, in disposing of the bodies of our love is alive ones.